NFL notebook: Jets’ Curry out for season after rare blood disorder requires spleen removal

 One team COVID-19 protocol coordinator may also access the locker room for managing Kinexon devices (which are used for contact tracing, social distancing and a person’s whereabouts) or to perform disinfection required by league protocols without counting against the maximum of 50.
 All such individuals must be fully vaccinated.

 The Bills suddenly are thin at receiver as they prepare to close their preseason schedule by hosting the Green Bay Packers on Saturday.
-Cole Beasley and Gabriel Davis must spend five days in self-quarantine after being placed on the COVID-19/Reserve list on Tuesday.
-Veterans Stefon Diggs and Emmanuel Sanders aren’t expected to see much – if any – playing time against the Packers, with both recently returning to practice after missing several weeks due to injuries.
+Cole Beasley and Gabriel Davis must spend five days in self-quarantine after being placed on the COVID-19/reserve list.
+Veterans Stefon Diggs and Emmanuel Sanders aren’t expected to see much – if any – playing time against the Packers, with both recently returning to practice after missing several weeks because of injuries.

+PACKERS: Wide receiver Devin Funchess has been placed on injured reserve after hurting his hamstring in a joint practice with the New York Jets last week.

+The move ends the season for Funchess, who hasn’t played a regular-season game since September 2019.

 Send questions/comments to the editors.